A cancer diagnosis can take a toll on a patient and their family members. Learn how you can offer support during this challenging time.

-“Everyone deals with cancer diagnosis differently,” said Jason Ye, MD, assistant professor of clinical radiation oncology at Keck School of Medicine of USC and a radiation oncologist at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC.
-“Some patients, especially men, may become more withdrawn and express feeling scared or depressed through anger.
+“Everyone deals with a cancer diagnosis differently,” says Jason Ye, MD, a radiation oncologist at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC and assistant professor of clinical radiation oncology at the Keck School of Medicine of USC.
+“Some patients, especially men, may become more withdrawn and express feeling scared or depressed through anger,” Ye explains.

-“It is important to know that they are not angry with you and not take it personally, but give them space while letting them know you are available.”
+“It is important to know that they are not angry with you and not to take it personally, but to give them space, while letting them know you are available.”

-Be sensitive to the cues from your loved one so that you can help the person deal with cancer in a way that is best for the person.
+Be sensitive to the cues from your loved one, so that you can help the person deal with cancer in a way that is best for them.

-Unless you have had cancer, it is hard to understand the wave of emotions that a person experiences when battling the disease.
-Having someone listen without providing commentary can be cathartic for your loved one.
+Unless you have had cancer, it is hard to understand the wave of emotions that a person experiences when dealing with the disease.
+Having someone listen, without providing commentary, can be cathartic for your loved one.
 Likewise, don’t minimize your loved one’s experience, as it is different for each person.

-“Similarly, while everyone wants the best for their loved ones, they must respect the patient’s wishes regarding their care,” Dr. Ye said.
-“Ultimately, it should be up to the patient to decide what happens to their body, and they need to feel they are in control of the disease, not the other way around.”
+“Similarly, while everyone wants the best for their loved ones, they must respect the patient’s wishes, regarding their care,” says Ye.
+“Ultimately, it should be up to the patient to decide what happens to their body, and they need to feel they are in control of the disease not the other way around.”

 Being thoughtful about someone’s needs and wants is always welcome, so show up with a favorite magazine or movie.
 Be generous with your hugs and compliments.
 Bring him or her dinner or snacks.
 Do errands and chores that might be challenging for your loved one to do.

-Keck Medicine of USC facilitates several support groups to help you or a loved one address the emotional side of battling cancer.
-Call (323) 865-3150 for more information.
+Keck Medicine facilitates several support groups, to help you or a loved one address the emotional side of a cancer journey.
+Call (323) 865-3150, for more information.

-For 40 years, the National Cancer Institute has recognized USC Norris Comprehensive Cancer Center at Keck Medicine of USC as one of the leading comprehensive cancers centers in the country.
-If you are in the Los Angeles area, make an appointment by calling (800) USC-CARE (800-872-2273) or visiting https://cancer.keckmedicine.org/request-an-appointment/.
+For 40 years, the National Cancer Institute has recognized USC Norris at Keck Medicine as one of the leading comprehensive cancer centers in the country.
+If you are in the Los Angeles area, make an appointment, by calling (800) USC-CARE (800-872-2273) or visiting https://cancer.keckmedicine.org/request-an-appointment/.